storeon/storeon/README.md

 ## Store

-The store should be created with `createStoreon()` function.
-It accepts a list of the modules.
+The store should be created with the `createStoreon()` function.
+It accepts a list of functions.

-Each module is just a function, which will accept a `store` and bind their event listeners.
+Each function should accept a `store` as the only argument and bind their event listeners using `store.on()`.

 ```js
 // store/index.js